earthcube/geocodes/docs/index.md

             end

     ~~~

 ## Overview:
 1. Configure a base server
 2. Setup services containers
+3. Setup Gleaner containers
 3. Intial setup of services and load data
 3. Setup Gepcodes UI containers,

+## What to learn from deploying the stack, and the indexing application

+* how to deploy containers
+* how to run indexing using gleaner
+    * initial setup to use a test daatase
+    * production setup to use the sources google spreadsheet
+    * to learn to renenerate the config files when you edit using glcon.
+* how to setup the UI
+* how to reconfigure the UI

+!!! warn "Clean Machine"
+    These are instructions for a clean machine.
+Your mileage will vary if you are trying to install this stack on
+    a developers workstation.
+    If you are experienced, then you can probably deploy the docker stacks on a server with docker running.
+    The stack uses treafik labels to manage the roures between the web server and the containers.
+It is not
+    a task for the faint of heart, but IMOHO, it is more automatic that nginx or caddy reverse proxy routing.
+    and allows us to deploy 'tenant' client stacks using configured data steores for each client in the services stack.
+    Probably can be done with helm charts.

 ### Requirements prior to starting

 Three sections to know prior to installing
 * All
 * Production